LUROP Workshop Resources

 Creating an Effective Oral Presentation

 Many research projects are best presented in an oral presentation, which has traditionally been more common in the humanities and some social sciences, but which could be used by anyone.
 Oral presentations at research conferences are generally delivered in classrooms, where presenters are given a short time to present, and grouped with two or three other presenters on similar topics.
 Sometimes a moderator or commentator who has read a draft of the presentations ahead of time delivered comments and questions based on all the presentations afterward.
 This format offers a chance for Q&A with the audience and discussion about overlap between the projects.
 Oral presentations are often delivered with access to A/V equipment, and presenters sometimes use Power Point presentations, Prezis, or even handouts.
 Some speakers bring a full draft of their presentation to read from, though eye contact and audience engagement are key here, so if you can, it is usually best if you can deliver the talk from an outline.
 Just be careful not to go too long!
 You can check out an evaluation rubric for an oral presentation.
+You should also check out this Guide to an Oral Presentation Introduction.

 Also, check out this video created by the Michigan State University Undergraduate Research Office.